Tūhourangi COVID-19 Response

 Worried about paying for kai, rent, etc?

 It is important to know that there is still support available if you need it.
+Check out this helpful 'access to food or essential items' information.

 Te Arawa Whānau Ora also have Whānau Direct funding available for kai, utility bills and more, please email Whānau Direct for more information.